Configuration File

 boolean

-Check errors silenced by @ts-expect-error directives in the test files.
+Check errors suppressed by @ts-expect-error directives in the test files.

 - Default: